DZEM: History

 On September 17, 2014, the station officially broadcast an Evangelical Mission on Air, simulcast over INCTV and the internet over incmedia.org, with a later encore telecast for international listeners.
-INC Radio USA, the US arm of the station, started its broadcasts on October 26, 2014, and on the following day, the station officially transitioned to 24-hour broadcasting after years of 20-hour broadcasts, while also doing the first ever TV-radio simulcast in its history, in celebration of its 45th anniversary; however, DZEM radio continues to operate 20 hours daily via terrestrial radio.
+INC Radio USA, the US arm of the station, started its broadcasts on October 26, 2014, and on the following day, the station officially transitioned to 24-hour broadcasting after years of 20-hour broadcasts, while also doing the first ever TV-radio simulcast in its history, in celebration of its 45th anniversary; however, DZEM radio continues to operate on a permanent 20 hours daily broadcast via terrestrial radio.

 DZEM celebrated its golden jubilee anniversary in 2019.
+Beginning in 2020, DZEM began to diversify its broadcasts to include productions from outside its traditional broadcast area.

+In 2024, the INCRadio brand was added to DZEM station identifications on its livestreaming platforms.
+Previously the brand had been adopted in the 2010s to match those of its TV counterpart.